-The following income derived from employment in a Lithuanian legal entity is exempt from PIT:
+The following income derived from employment in a Lithuanian legal entity is non-taxable for PIT purposes:

 - Life insurance contributions, additional (voluntary) health insurance contributions, and pension contributions paid by an employer on behalf of an employee are not considered as taxable benefits if certain conditions are met and provided that the total amount of such contributions does not exceed 25% of the employee's annual employment-related income and the recipient of such contributions is established in an EEA country.

 - Certain compensations established by the local Lithuanian legislation (e.g. business trip related expense reimbursements, daily allowances if certain conditions are met).